 About Me

-My work is inspired by the rich natural environment of the Pacific Northwest, and by indigenous pottery-making traditions from around the world.
+My work is inspired by the rich natural environment of the Pacific Northwest, and by pottery-making traditions from around the world.

 The Production Process